Israeli troops kill two Palestinians in fourth week of protests

-GAZA (Reuters) - Israeli troops shot dead two Palestinians and wounded 12 in renewed unrest on the Gaza-Israel border on Friday as a series of mass protests in the enclave reached its half-way mark.
+GAZA (Reuters) - Israeli troops shot dead two Palestinians and wounded 80 in renewed unrest on the Gaza-Israel border on Friday, bringing the death toll in three weeks of protests by Palestinians demanding the right to return to their former homeland to at least 33.

-Some Palestinians brought wire-cutters to cut through the border fence.
-As the crowd grew, Israeli soldiers called out warnings in Arabic over loudspeakers to individuals who approached the border fence.
+Gazans used catapults and sling-shots to launch stones at Israeli forces, and some Palestinians brought wire-cutters to cut through the border fence, ignoring leaflets dropped into Gaza early in the morning by the Israeli military warning residents not to approach the border.

-Despite the warnings, two Palestinians were killed and 12 wounded by Israeli gunfire, Palestinian health officials said, bringing the death toll in the past few weeks of protests to at least 33.
-Several hundred people have also been wounded by Israeli sharpshooters.
+In addition to the deaths, 80 people were also wounded by Israeli gunfire, Palestinian health officials said, as the planned six-week series of protests reached its half-way point.

-Away from the border, Israeli-American Hollywood actress Natalie Portman announced she would not attend a ceremony in Israel to accept a million-dollar prize because of “distressing” events in the country.
+The crowds were smaller than on recent Fridays but as the numbers grew during the afternoon Israeli soldiers called out warnings in Arabic over loudspeakers to anyone who approached the border fence.

+Black plumes of smoke from piles of burning tyres billowed over the area, and stretcher-bearers rushed to carry the wounded to first aid posts.

 The protests have been staged every Friday for the past month to push demands for Palestinian refugees to regain ancestral homes in what is now Israel.
 They are expected to culminate on May 15.

 The Israeli military said that in the latest incident, about 3,000 Palestinians were rioting and tried to approach what it called security infrastructure.

 Troops responded “with riot dispersal means and are firing in accordance with the rules of engagement,” it said.

 The use of live fire has drawn international criticism but Israel says it is protecting its borders and takes such action when protesters come too close to the border fence.